All planning checklists

 Gauge interest in wild swimming spots

-The River Barle in Exmoor or designated spots on the River Brue offer picturesque but often cold swimming opportunities; always check local safety advice.
+The River Barle in Exmoor is picturesque but cold - always check local safety advice first.

 Easy·Medium impact